 MOD EUR/16A22A12/1

 6.16 An administration may at any time during or after the above-mentioned four-month period inform the Bureau about its objection to being included in the service area of any assignment, even if this assignment has been entered in the List.
 The Bureau shall then inform the administration responsible for the assignment and exclude the territory and test points that are within the territory of the objecting administration from the service area.
 The Bureau shall update the reference situation without reviewing the previous examinations.
+(WRC-19)

 Reasons: In order to avoid that some RR Appendix 30B frequency assignments would be deleted from the List as a consequence of numerous requests for exclusion from the service area and subsequent deletion of all its test points, it is proposed to allow the notifying administration to relocate the downlink test points from the territory of the administration asking exclusion to the territories still contained in its service area.